iodigital-com/io-technology/data/blog/first-glance-at-azure-container-apps.md

 theme: 'blue'
 ---

-# A first glance at Azure Container Apps

 I did some testing of the relatively new Azure Container Apps.
 I must say I am quite enthusiastic and will probably try to use it in one of the upcoming projects we will do that are eligable for it.
 In my view, this would be projects that use microservices and maybe even 1 frontend and 1 API, but at least simple enough not to need AKS.

 ## How does is relate to other Azure services?